NVIDIA/k8s-dra-driver/README.md

 ## Demo

 This section describes using `kind` to demo the functionality of the NVIDIA GPU DRA Driver.
+For Red Hat OpenShift, refer to [running the NVIDIA DRA driver on OpenShift](demo/clusters/openshift/README.md).

 First since we'll launch kind with GPU support, ensure that the following prerequisites are met:
 1. `kind` is installed.
 See the official documentation [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).